Rick Reynolds, LCSW

 Is There Hope After Infidelity?

 The only question we hear more often than, "Why?" is, "Now what?"
 The journey following infidelity can feel unbearable.
-We know how difficult it is to find a safe place to get help from people you can trust with that delicate of pain.
-The following is a letter I received from a recent participant at EMS Weekend.
+We know how difficult it is to find a safe place where you can get help with your delicate emotions.
+The following is a letter I received from a recent EMS Weekend participant.
 I encourage you to read it all the way through.
-This letter, written by a betrayed man, shares a journey from disclosure, to his experience at EMS Weekend, to what life is like now.
-I consider these types of letters very special gifts, and I hope you'll draw the same hope and encouragement from the words of this betrayed spouse.
+This letter was written by a betrayed man and shares his journey from disclosure to attending EMS Weekend to what life is like now.
+I receive letters like this from time to time and I consider them special gifts.
+I hope you'll draw the same hope and encouragement from the words of this betrayed spouse.

 - Rick